Sonar-Demos/cpp-demo/README.md

 ![An issue report with multiple flows](img/multiflow-issue.png)

-Clicking on the issue for a detailed view, you'll notice multiple accordeons on the left side:
+After clicking on the issue for a detailed view, you will notice multiple accordeons on the left side:
-* Data flow for the size argument that overflows the buffer
+* A data flow for the size argument that overflows the buffer
-* Data flow for the buffer argument
+* A data flow for the buffer argument
-* Execution flow
+* The execution flow

 As you can see, the execution flow in this case is not very informative, but the data flows allow you to track where the incorrect values of